emilyjspencer/Notes/React/reactnotes.md

 * **State** the state of a component is an object that holds some information that may change over the lifetime of the component
 * It is used to change the component from within
-* It is a property of the Component class
+* State is a property of the Component class
-* It can be accessed via this.state which is returned in the lifecycle method - render() (for classical components)
+* It can be accessed via this.state in classical components, which is returned in the lifecycle method - render()
 * Changes to the state result in an update of the UI - when the state changes, the component re-renders to reflect the new state in the browser

-* With functional/function components, we can use useState() to manage state, otherwise known as a hook
+* With functional components, we can use the hook useState() to manage state
 * Any functions that start with 'use' in React are hook functions
 *  useState() returns an array of exactly two elements